grschafer/alacrity/README.md

 install tarrasque and skadi to virtualenv

-run scripts (from the repo top-level directory) with one of the following
+run individual scripts (from the repo top-level directory) as follows:

-    * python -m alacrity.parsers.script\_name
+    * python -m alacrity.parsers.script_name
-    * python script\_name.py

-run\_all.py will run the scripts specified inside it on all the .dem files in the directory/tree passed on command line
+run_all.py will run the scripts specified inside it on all the .dem files in the directory/tree passed on command line

 to run an individual script on multiple files use:

-    find /path/to/demo/dir/ -type f | xargs -I {} python script\_name.py {}
+    find /path/to/demo/dir/ -type f | xargs -I {} python script_name.py {}